He’s the youngest Chief in his First Nation’s history. Now he’s leading their fight against climate change.

 [A recipe for fighting climate change and feeding the world]

 “Nature speaks to us,” he said.
 “Just not in English.”
 With Tizya-Tramm at the helm, the community is listening.
 In 2019, the Vuntut Gwitchin became among the first Indigenous peoples in Canada to declare a climate emergency — a move that catapulted them into the international limelight.
-That same year they set a target of reaching net zero greenhouse gas emissions by 2030, and as they strive toward the goal, the First Nation has been working to build among the largest solar farms in the Arctic.
+That same year they set a target of reaching net zero greenhouse gas emissions by 2030, and as they strive toward the goal, the First Nation has been working to build among the largest solar projects in the Arctic.

 These efforts have put Tizya-Tramm and his community at the forefront of not only saving their own way of life, but establishing models and mechanisms that others can follow.